bao-jerry/deep_learning_coursework/README.md

 # File descriptions:
-- vgg11_mnist.ipynb: Playing around with the VGG11 convolutional neural network architecture on the MNIST dataset.
+- VGG11_CNN.ipynb: Experimenting with the VGG11 convolutional neural network architecture on the MNIST dataset.
 - VAE.ipynb: Experimenting with a variational autoencoder architecture on the MNIST dataset.
 - GAN.ipynb: Experimenting with a generative adversarial network on the MNIST dataset.